Special Education Teacher Preparation Policy

 End licensure practices that fail to distinguish between the skills and knowledge needed to teach elementary grades and secondary grades.

-South Carolina recognized the factual accuracy of this analysis.
+South Carolina recognized the factual accuracy of this analysis, however this analysis was updated subsequent to the state's review.
 In addition, the state noted that a committee of subject area experts in the field of special education and in the preparation of teachers of special education reviewed South Carolina's categorical system of certifying special education teachers.
 This group, convened after a previous NCTQ policy analysis, evaluated the recommendation in light of research and the needs of South Carolina's P-12 students, schools, and districts.
 South Carolina stated that this team of experts did not recommend a grade or age-banded system of certifying special education teachers in the state.

 NCTQ appreciates South Carolina's attention to the recommendations in prior iterations of the Yearbook and continues to find the research provided below regarding special education licensure deficiencies to be a compelling reason for maintaining these recommendations.